Super Death Tax

 So these are the 4 factors that determine how much super death tax your beneficiaries pay when they receive your super.

-If you get stuck, please email or call us.
+Does all this make sense?
+Just call me if it doesn’t.
 There might be a simple answer to your query.

 Disclaimer: numba does not provide specific financial or tax advice in this article.
 All information on this website is of a general nature only.
 It might no longer be up to date or correct.
 You should contact us directly or seek other accredited tax advice when considering whether the information is suitable to your circumstances.